yugr2005/Newsletter_App/ReadMe.md

 - **Latest News**: Displays the latest global news headlines.
 - **Search Functionality**: Users can search for news articles using keywords.
-- **Responsive Design**: The layout adapts to different screen sizes for a smooth experience on both desktop and mobile devices.
 - **Real-time Updates**: News articles are updated regularly to reflect current world events.
 - **Easy Navigation**: Clean and simple UI for intuitive navigation.